L-R: Rag Porth install for Hospital Rooms at Longreach House; reading of Catching Copper at National Trust East Pool Mine photo credit K Buckler.

 Artonomics: Supporting a Multifaceted Practice - Sovay Berriman & Lucy Harrison interviewed by Cathy Lomax for the Out of Space podcast

-Sovay Berriman is an artist who is excited by the possibility of the collective and the potential of the fragment, who is attentive to supple and subtle boundaries, and edges and moments of change.
-Sovay at times uses art as a structure and prompt for action and discussion, and is committed to questioning balances of power.
-Sovay’s work will often manifest as multiple elements which may be experienced through installation, text/audio, moving image, drawing, sculpture, event or conversation; always pieces working together to create a whole supportive structure and shared story.
+Sovay is committed to questioning balances of power and uses art as a structure and prompt for action and discussion.
+Excited by the possibility of the collective and the potential of the moment, Sovay’s work will often manifest as multiple elements which may be experienced through installation, text/audio, moving image, drawing, sculpture, event or conversation; always pieces working together to create a whole, supportive structure, and shared story.

-Sovay was the Clore Leadership Visual Arts Fellow for the nineteenth cohort in 2023/24 supported by a-n the artists information company.
-Sovay has exhibited & worked with organisations & galleries such as the Counterpoints Arts, Creative Kernow, ArtNight, Hospital Rooms, Visual Art South West, Tate, Spike Island, MIRROR, National Theatre Scotland, Pi-ArtWorks - London/Istanbul, & Robin Gibson - Sydney.
+BIO - Sovay was the Clore Leadership Visual Arts Fellow for the nineteenth cohort in 2023/24 supported by a-n the artists information company.
+Sovay has exhibited & worked with organisations & galleries such as The National Trust, Counterpoints Arts, Creative Kernow, ArtNight, Hospital Rooms, Visual Art South West, Tate, Spike Island, MIRROR, National Theatre Scotland, Pi-ArtWorks - London/Istanbul, & Robin Gibson - Sydney.
+Sovay is a trustee of Creative Kernow, and Advisory Committee member of Creative Kernow Associates.

-L-R: Recordning a MESKLA podcast, photo credit: Joe Blackman; Visiting lecturer presentation for Falmouth University, talking through a collaborative project with Dr Shelley Trower.
+L-R: Recording a MESKLA podcast, photo credit Joe Blackman; Visiting lecturer presentation for Falmouth University, talking through a collaborative project with Dr Shelley Trower;

 All work copyright the artist